jimtufts/AlGDock/README.md

-AlGDock
+AlGDock3
 =======

-Molecular docking with Alchemical Interaction Grids
+Molecular docking with Alchemical Interaction Grids using Python 3

 v1.0.0